 - How To Propagate Lavender Plants From Cuttings

-Have you ever tried to propagate aloe vera plants before?
-Share your tips and experiences in the comments section below.
+Share your tips for how to propagate aloe vera in the comments section below.